winstonford/docker-beaglebone-resinio-lightsout/README.md

-# Light Out
+# Lights Out

-A dead simple resin.io app that turns off the led lights on a beaglebone black running docker.
+A simple Resin.io app that turns off the led lights on a beaglebone black running resin os and docker.

 ## What